1a1a11a/libCacheSim/doc/quickstart_cachesim.md

 ---

 ## Installation
+First, [build libCacheSim](../README.md).
 After building libCacheSim, `cachesim` should be in the build directory.

 ---